-The results from the first approach are presented in Table 13.
+Results are presented in Table 13.
 Column 1 presents results for the likelihood of same-varna deals and column 2 for the likelihood of same-jati deals.
 For size, the positive and significant coefficients in both columns, indicating that acquirers are more likely to enter same-caste deals with larger targets.
 There does not appear to be any association between age of the target and the likelihood of same-caste deals.
 The public status of the target also makes same-caste deals more likely but again this relationship is not significant.
 The exporter status of the target does not have consistent signs across the two measures of caste.
 The same is true for the relatedness of the merger.
 Both vertical and horizontal mergers have lower likelihood of being same-caste relative to unrelated mergers (omitted category) when caste is measured by varna but the opposite is true in case of jati.
 Further, these coefficients are also mostly insignificant.
 On the basis of these results, we infer that the acquirers' reliance on caste does not reduce when the targets are less informationally opaque.
 Thus, there is no evidence of informational gains in caste-proximate deals.

-7.2 Agency Channel
+6.4 Agency Channel

 We examine the data in two ways to assess if there is any evidence consistent with the agency channel.
 The first approach relies on the same linear probability model as in equation 7.1 above, but the coefficients of interest are on the caste homophily measures of the acquirer and target boards.
 Recall that the homophily on a board is simply the varna/jati HHI of a board.
 The more concentrated a board is, the higher the shares of just a few castes among its members.
 We consider high HHI boards to be reflective of firms whose top decision makers (directors and executives) care more about caste.
 If high caste homophily on boards is associated with higher likelihood of same-caste M&A deals, that would suggest that the board members' decisions are influenced by their preferences to associate with others of the same caste which can drive both high homophily levels on the board and same-caste deals.
 Thus, a positive association between the two should indicate presence of the agency channel.
-Indeed, as Table 13, shows, board homophily is highly positively and significantly associated with the likelihood of same-caste M&A deals.
-A unit change in the acquirer's varna (jati) homophily increases the likelihood
+Indeed, as Table 3 shows, board homophily is highly positively and significantly associated with the likelihood of same-caste M&A deals.
+A unit change in the acquirer's varna (jati) homophily increases the likelihood of same-caste deals for that acquirer by 52.4% (73.7%).
+High target board homophily is a potential.

-This can reduce information asymmetry between the two firms aiding the assessment of synergies from a potential.
 Finally, if two firms are located in the same state or have directors that speak the same language, information asymmetry is potentially reduced.
-The aforementioned measures, however, could also represent sources of optimism bias and agency costs.
+The aforementioned measures, however, could also represent sources of agency costs.
 So they are inappropriate for this analysis where we need measures that capture only information.

-&lt;sup>27Bhagavatula et al. (2018) show that high levels of caste HHI on corporate boards are not simply coincidental or a function of lack of caste diversity in director supply.
+22Bhagavatula et al. (2018) show that high levels of caste HHI on corporate boards are not simply coincidental or a function of lack of caste diversity in director supply.